albavilanova/weather-data-providers-api/README.md

 bunx prisma db seed
 ```

-This will create two data providers - one with one product and another one with two - two users and a review for one of the datasets.
+This will create two data providers - one with one product and another one with two - two users and reviews for some datasets.

 You can now check its content with: